 Courses specific to some denominations are taught regularly at the School of Divinity by denominational leaders.
 These courses are designed to introduce students to denominational theologies and polities and to assist students with preparation for denominational ordination exams.
 A student may also request that the associate dean of academic affairs explore course offerings specific to their denominational affiliation.
-Other opportunities for preparation for ministry within particular denominations include independent study, clinical pastoral education, transfer credit, and the Episcopal Studies concentration.
+Other opportunities for preparation for ministry within particular denominations include independent study, clinical pastoral education, and transfer credit.